 The Independent Lead Structural Inspector is responsible for the inspection and field documentation of all structural elements on the Project including but not limited to bridges, box culverts, walls, foundations, etc. The Independent Lead Structural Inspector must have a minimum of seven (7) years experience working in performing testing and inspection on structures for highway projects.
 The Independent Lead Highway Inspector must be a licensed Professional Engineer in Ohio by the time of Technical proposal submittal or demonstrate the ability to become licensed by the time of award of the contract.
 The Independent Lead Structural Inspector must have worked at least two (2) years in a similar capacity on highway projects with applicable scope and complexity.
 This position is required for the duration of all construction activities on the Project.
-The IQF will not replace the Independent Lead Structural Inspector without prior written approval from the Department.
-A request to replace the Independent Lead Structural Inspector will include a name of a proposed replacement inspector and complete details of the replacement's qualifications.
+The IQF will not replace the Independent Lead Structural Inspector will include a name of a proposed replacement inspector and complete details of the replacement's qualifications.
 If approved, the replacement will be on site within five (5) Business Days of Department approval of the change.